-the names of its officials (not more than one (1) council representative per two hundred (200) employees, or major fraction thereof) who are accredited to represent it, which information shall be kept up to date at all times.
+Section 13.1 Union to Furnish List of Officials.
+The Union shall inform the Company in writing of the names of its officials (not more than one (1) council representative per two hundred (200) employees, or major fraction thereof) who are accredited to represent it, which information shall be kept up to date at all times.
 Only persons so designated will be accepted by the Company as representatives of the Union.
 If the geographical dispersion of represented employees in parts of the Wichita facility leads to an inordinate amount of in-plant travel by a counsel representative, the Company will consider any requests by the Union to designate additional council representatives for these particular areas.

 Section 13.2 Union Officials - Access to Plant.
 The Union Leadership and Staff Representatives, not employed by Company, will be permitted access to the Company's facility during normal working hours.
 The Union will provide advance notification to the Company of such visits.
 Such visits shall be subject to such regulations as may be made from time to time by any governmental or government affiliated agency of the United States, other customers, or the Company.
 The Company will not impose regulations that are designed to exclude the Union Leadership and Staff Representatives from the plant or render ineffective the intent of this provision.
-No union meetings involving more than sixty-five (65) will occur on company property without express written permission.
+No Union meetings involving more than sixty-five (65) will occur on company property without express written permission.

 Section 13.3 Union Activity During Working Hours.
-The Company agrees not to discriminate in any way against any employee for Union activity, but such activity shall not be carried on during working time, except as specifically allowed below.
+The Company agrees not to discriminate in any way against any employee for Union activity but such activity shall not be carried on during working time, except as specifically allowed below.

 13.3(a) Upon request of his or her supervisor, each employee, before leaving his or her assigned work on Union business, shall have authorization from the Union and shall notify his or her supervisor prior to taking such leave.
-The Union shall provide to the designated Company Representative oral confirmation of such authorization at least one day prior to such leave and written confirmation immediately thereafter.
+The Union shall provide to the designated Company

+Representative oral confirmation of such authorization at least one day prior to such leave and written confirmation immediately thereafter.